hasankhan/mobile-services-dbinit/README.md

 }
 ```
 That's it and from now on you can just create .json files in your tables folder and access them from REST API of your Mobile Service.

+### Note ###

+The tables are created on app startup that means your Mobile Service has to be restarted for the new tables to work.
+This happens automatically when you commit and push your new json file.
+Also tables created using this extension are not visible in the portal or CLI.